 Thanks so much for you care and passion for our neighborhood.
 I’m so impressed with your energy and efforts.
 I’m thankful because maybe someone will listen about the water problems on my property and my neighbors.
 I’ve spent so much money but there is only so much I can do.
 Maybe this will help! - Finn Hill resident

 Finn Hill Neighbors and Friends: April-May 2013.
 Here’s a quick report on notable events and developments on Finn Hill.
 There is a lot going on: Saturday, April 27 – Fabulous Finn Hill Garage Sale Extravaganza: If you looking for deals this weekend, or just need an excuse to hopscotch around Finn Hill, check out all of Finn Hill’s garage sales this Saturday.
 You’re bound to find that lava lamp you’re looking for.
 A map and details on what’s being sold are available on our website.
-(Note: you’ll find 3 garage sales in...read more
+(Note: you’ll find 3 garage sales in Hermosa Vista alone....read more

 The City of Kirkland has asked me to provide surface water management priorities for the Finn Hill neighborhood via a survey developed by Kirkland Public Works.
 The survey will be used to update the Kirkland Surface Water Master Plan to guide work that will be done across the City for the next five years.
 The survey is useful to Finn Hill residents because it helps us to clarify and communicate surface water priorities for our neighborhood.
 I have provided a draft of my survey responses in the space below.
-The statements I have...read more
+The statements I have drafted are...read more

 Fall/Winter Update After submitting the Finn Hill Surface Water Management Project (SWAMP) report to Kirkland in June 2012, I was invited to meet with Kirkland Public Works to review our requests and to develop a list of projects and maintenance activities that would improve surface water management in our neighborhood.
 I met with Jenny Gaus and Seppo Tervo to discuss the variety of maintenance, repair, education, monitoring, and capital improvement projects reported by residents across Finn Hill.
-At the time of our meeting, many of...read more
+At the time of our meeting, many of the...read more

 Yes, it will start to rain again.
 But we can make the most of it with rain gardens.
 They are a great way to optimize our region’s bountiful rainfall for growing plants and vegetables, while controlling surface water runoff.
 Kirkland is creating rain gardens at various properties around town, and several will be installed on Finn Hill on October 13 (revised date) at 138th Street between 88th and 90th.
 Click here for details.
 You’re invited to stop by and learn how you can create your own rain garden.
-(And the city wouldn’t mind a bit if...read more
+(And the city wouldn’t mind a bit if you...read more

 Finn Hill Surface Water Management and Drainage Concerns From Dec-2011 to May-2012, residents of Finn Hill collected information about surface water concerns in our Kirkland, Washington neighborhood.
 Data collection methods included field reconnaissance, telephone interviews, e-mail correspondence, and a targeted Internet survey.
 Our results and recommendations for the Finn Hill neighborhood are similar to those published by the Puget Sound Action Team and the Puget Sound Partnership for watersheds across the Puget Sound basin.
-Initial results...read more
+Initial...read more

 In 2007, a team of DCNA volunteers–George Ploudre, Kurt Seiffert, and Jim Sproull–completed a three-year study of Denny Creek and the 860-acre watershed surrounding it to assess the creek’s health and identify reasons why salmon and cutthroat trout were absent from it.
-Through extensive scientific testing and observation, the team concluded that housing developments above the creek were impeding the watershed’s ability to supply a controlled flow of water to Denny Creek, and also that King County drainage plans were moving water to...read more
+Through extensive scientific testing and observation, the team concluded that housing developments above the creek were impeding the watershed’s ability to supply a controlled flow of water to Denny Creek, and also that King County drainage plans were moving water to other...read more